 Brette's Answer: No. If he didn't follow the process specified in the order, you're not obligated to send them.
 And the 17 year old would be able to say no regardless.
 Good luck.

 Question: I have my children for the agreed 2 week summer vacation.
-Can ex cut the vacation short and demand they be brought home?
+Can my ex cut the custody vacation time short and demand they be brought home?

 Brette's Answer: No. The court order controls your time.

 Terese's Question: Would you please clarify something for me in the Custody Agreement?
 This past weekend was the Dad weekend.
 This week will be his vacation week from Wednesday to the following Wednesday.
 Normally it would have been Moms weekend next but they will be on vacation.
 Isn't it correct that following with the regular parenting schedule that it will then be Moms weekend when they return as it normally would have so he does not have three consecutive weekends in a row?